OHI-Science/ohiprep_v2019/globalprep/fis/v2018/readme.md

   - `int/RAM_fao_ohi_rgns.csv`
   - `int/ram_bmsy.csv`

 * fao_ohi_rgns.Rmd: Adds FAO and OHI region IDs to newly added stocks with no spatial information.
 Serves as documentation and only needed if adding new stocks without existing region identification.
-Main prep file, **RAM_data_prep.Rmd** (above).

   - `int/RAM_fao_ohi_rgns.csv`

 * RAM_CMSY_combine.Rmd: Combines the B/Bmsy values from the RAM and CMSY data, with preference given to RAM data.